-- 1. Fill a jar full of water obtained from a source outside your home.
-This source could be a puddle, stream, or some dirt mixed with water from the hose. - 2.
-Add a couple of tablespoons of Alum to the dirty water in the jar.
-Slowly stir the mixture for 5 minutes.
+- Fill a jar full of water obtained from a source outside your home.
+This source could be a puddle, stream, or some dirt mixed with water from the hose. - Add a couple of tablespoons of alum to the dirty water in the jar.
+Slowly stir the mixture for five minutes.
 You will see particles in the water clinging together to make clumps.
-This process is called coagulation. - 3.
-Let the jar sit until all the dirt (Floc) is at the bottom of the jar. - 4.
-Fill a colander with clean gravel or small pebbles.
+This process is called coagulation. - 3 Let the jar sit until all the dirt (floc) is at the bottom of the jar. - Fill a colander with clean gravel or small pebbles.
 Place the colander in a bowl.
-Then slowly pour the water out of the jar over the rocks in the colander.
+Slowly pour the water out of the jar over the rocks in the colander.
 Pouring slowly will ensure that the floc stays at the bottom of the jar.
-The water will pass through the rocks, through the colander and into the bowl. - 5.
-There might still be some particles left in the water that were able to pass through the rock filter.
+The water will pass through the rocks, through the colander and into the bowl. - There might still be some particles left in the water that were able to pass through the rock filter.
 Pour the floc out of the jar into the trash.
 Make sure that your jar is clean.
-Then pour the water from the bowl back into the jar. - 6.
-Place a coffee filter over the opening of the bottle.
+Then pour the water from the bowl back into the jar. - Place a coffee filter over the opening of the bottle.
 Screw the lid onto the bottle.
 Tip the bottle upside down over a bowl.
-The coffee filter should catch the small particles as the water passes through it into the bowl. - 7.
-The final step at a treatment plant is to add disinfectants to the water to purify it and kill any organisms that may be harmful.
-Because the disinfectants are caustic and must be handled carefully, it is not in this experiment.
-The water that was just filtered is therefore unfit to drink and can cause adverse effects.
-Do not drink the water you have filtered!
+The coffee filter should catch the small particles as the water passes through it into the bowl. - The final step at a treatment plant is to add disinfectants to the water to purify it and kill any organisms that may be harmful.
+Because disinfectants are caustic and must be handled carefully, they are not in this experiment.
+The water that was just filtered is therefore not fit to drink. - Do not drink the water you have filtered!